Free project quoteFill out the enquiry form and we'll get back to you as soon as possible.

-It’s pretty common that when we are on a long drive or on a bus that takes us cross borders the driver tend to feel distracted or sleepy or both!
-This century long existing scenario opens up the race towards connected, electrified and self driving cars among the automobile giants.
+It’s pretty common that when we are on a long drive or on a bus that takes us cross borders the driver tends to feel distracted or sleepy or both!
+This century long-existing scenario opens up the race towards connected, electrified, and self-driving cars among the automobile giants.
 Why now, this was the case since cars have been invented?
-With the advent of Internet and Internet of Things, the connected cars can cater to automatic notification of crashes, notification of speeding and safety alerts.
+With the advent of the Internet and the Internet of Things, the connected cars can cater to automatic notification of crashes, notification of speeding, and safety alerts.

 Applications are the tiny minions that basically runs our technology chores.
-Companies like BMW and General Motors have come up with customized applications that one install on their smartphone and establish a bluetooth connection to the car’s interface.
+Companies like BMW and General Motors have come up with customized applications that one installs on their smartphone and establishes a Bluetooth connection to the car’s interface.
 So what happens when that connection is established?
-The connected car typically will contain a dashboard mounted monitor which will display a predefined set of application on car’s infotainment system.
+The connected car typically will contain a dashboard-mounted monitor which will display a predefined set of applications on the car’s infotainment system.
 Some of the basic features one can access with this car are making a reservation in a local restaurant, receiving or sending emails, or make a Google Search.
 Typically a driver can make use of these features by controlling knobs on a central console or by simply touching the screen for operation.

-Cars with sensors and connectivity to internet can assess the traffic conditions and Pedestrian position very well.
+Cars with sensors and connectivity to the internet can assess the traffic conditions and Pedestrian position very well.
 The data captured by the in-car sensors can be transmitted to the users to their cell phone apps which in turn is interfaced with your car.
-This not only means that the driver will get real time updates on traffic conditions but also about the vehicle maintenance and repair diagnostics.
+This not only means that the driver will get real-time updates on traffic conditions but also about vehicle maintenance and repair diagnostics.

-The connected cars will be replacing the main source of data input (humans) with computers, machines and sensors.
+The connected cars will be replacing the main source of data input (humans) with computers, machines, and sensors.
 Such a development ensures the physical world is intimately interfaced to the Internet without the need for human intervention.
-This means that even when the driver is not aware of the upcoming road condition, he will have a real time data which may have impact on their driving.
+This means that even when the driver is not aware of the upcoming road condition, he will have real-time data that may have an impact on their driving.

 Considering the only idea of distraction while driving, the pros outweigh the con when it comes to the in-car internet feature.
-The advent of connected cars in the upcoming decade will of course be a disruptive period in the conventional car history.
+The advent of connected cars in the upcoming decade will, of course, be a disruptive period in conventional car history.